Jerome-openclassroom/TurbiditySensor_OpenScience/README.md

 ![Photic depth vs turbidity](./curves/Z_photique_vs_JTU.png) *Figure – Estimated photic depth (Zeu) versus turbidity (JTU), using empirical formula.*

+*This empirical model was inspired by limnological observations published in the* Canadian Journal of Fisheries and Aquatic Sciences *and* Hydrobiologia.

 ## 🔧 Arduino Implementation

 ```c